sbonaretti/timeSavers/HowTo_HMTL_CSS_JS.md

 - Margin vs padding:
   - *margin* is the distance between an HTML element and the page border
   - *padding* is the distance between the page border and the text inside the HTML element

+## Bootstrap
+- There are two layouts:
+  - Flexbox: divides the page in columns
+  - Grid: divides the page in squares (rows and columns)

 ## javascript
 - Variables: